sbealer/analyst-employment-test/README.md

 7. Provide a screenshot of a column chart showing revenue per year with X axis being year, Y axis being revenue.

 8. Provide a screenshot of a bar chart showing employee_id and salary sorted by salary least to greatest.
+Filter to the top 10 employees.

 9. Provide a screenshot of a bar chart showing employee_id and total hours worked on all projects sorted least to greatest.
+Filter the chart to the top 10 employees

 ###Extra credit: